dschibster/apex-trigger-actions-explorer/README.md

 ## Installation

+Trigger Actions Explorer requires the latest version of the Trigger Actions Framework to be installed (as of now, Version 0.3.3).
+Other versions of the framework may work with the explorer, but it is not guaranteed.

 You can install the Trigger Actions Explorer in two ways:

 1. **Unlocked Package** (Recommended): Click the install button below to install the unlocked package directly into your Salesforce org.